Your accommodation ...

 This is similar to traditional Ugandan diets and staff use in season available foods.
 At times, you may be welcome to help in the kitchen especially if you can teach new ideas and menus using locally grown products.

 Uganda Lodge has its own well stocked bar serving both alcoholic and non-alcoholic drinks.
-This is open all day however please try and buy drinks whilst the staff aren’t busy preparing your meals.

 If you have any special dietary needs please let us know when you book.